lambdulus/core/README.md

   - it can also be single character followed be single numeric literal like `c2`
   - it can be sequence of alphabetic characters - like `abc` then it is understood like `a b c`
-  - it can also be sequence of alphanumeric characters - there each numeric character must be preceeded by at least one alphabetic character and there must not be more than one numeric character standing immediately next to another numeric character like this expression: `A1BB2C3DDD` - it is understood as: `A1 B B2 C3 D D D`
+  - it can also be sequence of alphanumeric characters - in that case each numeric character must be preceeded by at least one alphabetic character and there must not be more than one numeric character standing immediately next to other - example of valid expression: `A1BB2C3DDD` - it is understood as: `A1 B B2 C3 D D D`

   Hovewer, Lambdulus also implements Macros - known abstractions.
 They are typically named with all upper-case letters.
   Like: `ZERO` or `PREV` and so on.
 These are also available in SLI mode.